neozhu/lingualens/README.md

 5. **Reset to Default**: Return to the default set of scenes at any time.

 All custom scenes are automatically saved in your browser's localStorage and will be available when you return to the application.

+## **Extending Supported Languages**

+If you want to add support for more languages (for both translation and the interface), follow these steps:

+1. **Add the locale code** to the `locales` array in `middleware.ts` and update the language switcher in `components/language-switcher.tsx`.
+2. **Create a new translation file** in the `messages/` directory, e.g., `messages/ja.json` for Japanese.
+Use the structure of `en.json` as a template and provide translations for all keys.
+3. **(Optional) Add scene prompt logic**: If your new language requires special translation logic, update the prompt generation in `app/api/chat/route.ts`.
+4. **Restart the development server** to apply the changes.

+This will enable both UI and translation support for the new language.

 ## **Contributing**